sosercodes/spring-postgres-jpa-onetomany/README.md

 # Spring Boot, Postgres, and OneToMany

 This article shows how to use Spring Boot, Spring Data JPA and PostgreSQL to create a One-to-Many Relationship.
-Additionally it shows how to add REST endpoints for CRUD database operations.
+Additionally it shows how to add REST endpoints for CRUD database operations and test them with REST Assured.

 We use Testcontainers to start an actual PostgreSQL container for testing and developement.
 You need to have Docker or Docker Desktop to be running in the background.